jorotenev/constraint_programming/README.md

-# constraint_programming
-Solving Sudoku and Shikaku puzzles with Prolog and Constraint Handling Rules (CHR).
+Solvers written in Prolog + Constraint Handling Rules for the Sudoku and Shikaku puzzles.
+Developed with _SWI-Prolog version 7.2.3 for amd64_.

+The Python scripts to parse the run-logs were written under Python3.5.